akubera/levelpy/README.rst

 of the backend to use.
 The default class is ``leveldb.LevelDB``, using the `py-leveldb <https://github.com/rjpower/py-leveldb>`_ interface.

+You can also give a class as the second parameter, which is interpreted to be the *type* of the connection to create.
+This is called with the path and expanded keyword arguments.
+Similarly, any callable can be used as the second parameter, and the constructor will forward the path and any keyword arguments to it (the database instance **MUST** be returned by the function).

 Alternatively, you can create a separate leveldb connection and pass this to the levelpy.LevelDB constructor.
-This ignores the backend class parameter.
-If the first parameter is not a string, it is assumed to be an (already connected) backend.
+If the first parameter is not a string, it is assumed to be an (already connected) backend, and the 'backend class' parameter is ignored.

 examples: